 Many of those plant growth factors apply to crop growth for commercial and industrial agriculture.
-For example:

-- The type of crop – one examples is that different crops have different growing season lengths like wheat for example which is 90 days.
+One example is that different crops have different growing season lengths like wheat for example which is 90 days.

 On the other hand, there are beneficial animal like certain types of insects that can control pests or contribute to soil health

-- Secondary plant life – other crops, trees, weeds
+– Secondary plant life

 – Soil microbes

-- The local climate – average rainfall, temperature, and wind
+– The local climate

 Soil differs from state to state, and topsoil depth and quality isn’t the same everywhere

-- Geographic location – different locations have different topography, and other factors like altitude and slopes that make them unique with their own local growing conditions
+Different locations have different topography, and other factors like altitude and slopes that make them unique with their own local growing conditions

 Natural land degradation (wind and water erosion of topsoil being examples) can be a negative environmental factor to consider.

-- Human activities, inputs and factors – inputs like irrigation, fertilizer, pesticides, water etc. Activities that help with land/soil maintenance, or activities that cause land degradation like too much intensive tilling.
+Inputs like irrigation, fertilizer, pesticides, water etc. Activities that help with land/soil maintenance, or activities that cause land degradation like too much intensive tilling.